dalmemail/AmayaOS/README.md

 For testing Fnx on a real PC you may burn the boot ISO image in an empty CD/DVD, and reboot.
 You must set up your boot from CD/DVD device in the BIOS to use AmayOS

-*NOTE 1: Using FNX on a physical PC isn't a bright idea, it hasn't been fully tested.*
+*NOTE 1: Using FNX on a physical PC isn't a bright idea, as it is unlikely to fully work.*

 *NOTE 2: AMAYA OS v 0.02/0.05 has been tested in many x86 arquitectures with good results.*